Volunteer of the Year, and of last year, and of next year, and any of the years she's been alive (yup, she's a giver)

 Recently Renee had immediate success with her first post on TikTok.
 Renee’s daughter Riley called her and said, “What the heck, mom.
 You’re TikTok famous!”
 Renee received over 10,000 views for an entertaining video of her dog, Steve playing with the family’s tortoise, Picasso.
 Honestly, it’s so entertaining I’ve watched it five times.
 And when on the rare occasion I find myself in a bad mood I will let my fingers do the walking over to Renee’s page to view it again.
 Here’s the gist of the video, a rather large dog and a tortoise are playing together in the back yard to the soundtrack of “You’re My Best Friend” by Queen.
 At first glance I thought the tortoise was annoyed by the bouncing, crouching and leaping dog and then eventually, as the seconds expire, and more of the action unfolds, it becomes clear that the tortoise is all in and enjoying the interaction, and pursuing Steve even though his actions are slow.
 And if you love Steve and Picasso, you are going to be enthralled with Steve and Pepe, the family’s parrot.

-Also know that when the going gets rough, Renee’s a trooper.
+Also know that when the going gets rough, Renee's a trooper.
 During her photoshoot in June, the hottest month of the year, the downstairs’ air conditioning unit decided, after 25 years of service, that it would slowly stop working over the course of the afternoon.
 Good times!
-Renee brought cabi jackets to wear with her wardrobe changes and she was a trooper, especially since we were doing a composited image and taking way more photos than either of us had anticipated.
-Fortunately, the inspiration (or is that perspiration), work, and discomfort paid off because it’s a pretty cool eye-catching photograph.
+Renee brought a lot of cabi jackets to wear with her wardrobe changes and she continued play along as the temperature creeped up in the room.
+I woke up inspired that day to create a composited photograph which required us to take many more photos than either of us had anticipated.
+Fortunately, the inspiration (or is that perspiration), and discomfort paid off because it’s a pretty cool eye-catching photograph.
 I had a blast collaborating with Renee.
 She can add patient model with excellent modeling skills (and amazing hair) to her resume.

 I slept and dreamt that life was joy.
 I awoke and saw that life was service.
 I acted and behold service was joy. –Rabindranath Tagore